June 10, 2012 | HRIS | Posted by M.T. Weldon

 If we all agree then there is no reason for most of us.
 Groupthink is an insidious cancer that destroys teams from the inside under the guise of ‘respect’.
 Disagreements, dueling ideas, and matters of opinion are why we have teams.
 When a team is rubber stamping a leaders ideas it is sometimes necessary to ask a member to play The Contrarian for the sake of validating ideas.
 Strong leaders are at the greatest risk of instilling groupthink in their teams by the force of personality alone.
 Building a team of critical thinkers and innovators takes a leader willing to embrace disagreement.

 There are a thousand nuanced personality types that lie within the gaps between these roles, but overall these are the key elements of an effective team.
 Next time you are in a meeting that is going nowhere look around the table and ask yourself who didn’t show up.
 Often someone only needs to demonstrate one of these personalities for a moment to move a meeting into the realm of productive.
 In the workplace, look to foster an environment of respect and diversity for these personalities to surface and flourish on your team.
 When bringing new members aboard consider these elements along with the traditional competencies for a job.

-- M.T.
-This blog provides a venue for me to share my perspectives on the core business machinations behind every industry.
-I believe business leadership is not necessarily industry specific, but it is specifically necessary in all industry.
-I have managed over one-thousand employees in my career, and regardless of what their job description was, they all were made better by effective leadership.
-As a business leader, I know that every business can be better through effective management.
+M.T. started the blog, "The Davenport" because it provides a venue to share perspectives on the core business machinations behind every industry.
+He believes business leadership is not necessarily industry specific, but it is specifically necessary in all industries.
+He has managed over one-thousand employees in his career, and regardless of what their job description was, they all were made better by effective leadership.
+As a business leader, he knows that every business can be better through effective management.
 This means maximizing employee performance, identifying business efficiencies, and clearly communicating the overall goals of the organization to all stakeholders.